IBM/dsce-sample-apps/smart-procurement-advisor/README.md

 # IBM Smart Procurement Advisor

 ## Pre-requisites
-- 1. Watsonx Discovery on IBM Cloud
+- 1. Watson Discovery on IBM Cloud
 - 2. Watsonx.ai on IBM Cloud
 - 3. Watsonx Assistant on IBM Cloud
 - 4. It is assumed that NodeJS is installed or download from <https://nodejs.org/en/download>.

-**1. Setting up watsonx Discovery**
+**1. Setting up Watson Discovery**

 - 1.1	From IBM cloud login search Watsonx Discovery from the catalog.
 - 1.2 Create a new instance and launch the application.